MicrosoftDocs/power-platform/power-platform/guidance/coe/setup-nurture-components.md

 #### Comments

 Comments are created by users of the video hub canvas app.
-Comments are moderated and only visible when an administrator has set the 'Comment status' column value to 'Approved'.
+Comments are moderated and only visible when an administrator has set the **Comment status** column value to **Approved**.

-By default, the comment functionality is hidden in the video hub canvas app.
-This can be updated (see following section).
 Comments have the following schema:

 |Column|Column type|Description|
 |------|-----|------|